From test to treatment

 We work on mobile tools and AI research to help hospitals get patients from test to treatment as quickly and accurately as possible.

 This is made even harder by the use of outdated tools like pagers and cumbersome desktop systems to share and prioritise clinical information.
-Every day, nurses and doctors work to save lives with technology that's many years behind the tools we take for granted elsewhere.
+Every day, nurses and doctors across the globe work to save lives with technology that's many years behind the tools we take for granted elsewhere.

 How can better technology help?